Narberth, Pembrokeshire: Administrative history

 The ancient parish of Narberth had split into two civil parishes by the nineteenth century, called Narberth North (which included the built up area of the town itself) and Narberth South (where the main settlement was Templeton).
 When parish and district councils were established in 1894 both Narberth North and Narberth South parishes were included in the Narberth Rural District.
 Narberth Urban District was created on 1 April 1902, covering a new civil parish called Narberth which was created from part of the Narberth North parish.
 Narberth South and the reduced Narberth North parish stayed in the Narberth Rural District.

 Narberth Urban District Council met at Narberth Town Hall in the High Street.
 By 1958 the council had also established its main offices at Bank House at 6 St James Street.

 Narberth Urban District was abolished under the Local Government Act 1972, merging with other nearby districts to become South Pembrokeshire on 1 April 1974.
 South Pembrokeshire in turn was abolished in 1996 to become part of a re-established Pembrokeshire.

+Transport

+Buses are run by First Cymru.
+Services run to Haverfordwest, Carmarthen and Tenby.

+The station Narberth has services run by Transport for Wales.
+Services run to Pembroke Dock or Swansea running at an every 2 hour frequency in each direction.